learn-co-students/module-one-final-project-guidelines-web-010818/README.md

 # NEED A BREAK? - A meditation and stretching app

-Are you ever feeling stressed out and just need a moment to take a break?
+Are you ever feeling stressed out and just need a moment to quiet your mind or move your body?
 This app can help!
-Simply decide if you would like some meditation time or stretching time.
+Simply decide if you would like to to meditate or stretch.

-If you chose mediation, the app will ask you how long you would like to meditate.
-It then instructs your breathing with a CLI ASCII animation.
+If you chose a break for your mind, decide how long you would like to meditate.
+The app will provide a guided you through a short breathing exercise using a series of calming command line interaction (CLI) ASCII animation.

-If you chose workout, you are given the option to choose from different muscles to stretch and then various stretches relating to that muscle.
-The app will build a short workout based on your selections.
-The sequence will run, easing you into a more relaxed state.
+If you chose a break for your body, decided which muscles you would like to target and pick from the relevant stretches.
+The app will compile a short workout based on your preferences, and guide you through a series of movements using written instructions and picture references.

 ## Install Instructions